timjogorman/RicherEventDescription/guidelines.md

 as well as in Styler et al 2014 (\cite{Styler:2014aa}).
 A narrative container can be thought of as a temporal bucket into which an EVENT or series of EVENTs may fall.
-These narrative containers are often represented (or ``anchored'') by dates or other temporal expressions, but may also be anchored by a reference to an EVENT capable of containing another EVENT -- a surgery might contain an incision, or a war may contain battles.
+These narrative containers are often represented (or "anchored") by dates or other temporal expressions, but may also be anchored by a reference to an EVENT capable of containing another EVENT -- a surgery might contain an incision, or a war may contain battles.
 By focusing on placing events in progressively larger